-The proposed protocol presents some real improvements.
-Indeed, the EIDS criteria only consider the main charge.
-The booster compositions have to meet a reduced set of criteria which are a part of the EIDS criteria.
+HD 1.6 criteria amendment would solve the current, unrealistic, EIDS requirement for whole embedded explosive substances.
+The EIDS are renamed EIS (Extremely Insensitive Substance) to take into account gun and rockets propellants which are not dedicated to detonate.
+Indeed, the EIS requirement is limited to the main charge of the IM article.
+The booster compositions have to meet a reduced set of criteria which are a part of the EIS criteria.
 This is justified because the mass of the booster is small compared to the mass of the main charge, and the booster, located close to the core of main charge, has a degree of protection from external stimuli.
 The fuse compositions have to be placed behind two barriers to provide a greater level of insensitiveness.